 - If your site does not have a nearby physical network or underground communications MineARC offers GuardIAN Comms System, a coaxial cable able to carry both power and data.

-It’s recommended GuardIAN Refuge Chamber Monitoring be connected to its own VLAN to avoid conflicts and isolate the refuge chamber network from general data traffic.
+It’s recommended GuardIAN RCM be connected to its own VLAN to avoid conflicts and isolate the refuge chamber network from general data traffic.

-To access GuardIAN Refuge Chamber Monitoring from the control room, permission needs to be given from the above ground network.
+To access GuardIAN RCM from the control room, permission needs to be given from the above-ground network.

 1.3 Setting up the GuardIAN Web Interface